Follow

 Toggle switch to disable Windows Subsystem for Linux

-1. Click Yes if the User Account Control (UAC) window appears (Admin privileges required).
+1. Click Yes if the User Account Control (UAC) window appears.
+(Admin privileges required).

-2. Close Settings once the process completes.
+2. Close Settings once the process is finished.

-Manual Uninstall
+Option Two: Manual Uninstall

 1. Open the Start menu.
-Start menu

 2. Click the All apps button.